Subscribe RPC Method

 A client can request the number of events it can process by setting the num_requested field in FetchRequest.
 The maximum value for num_requested is 100.
 The server returns the events in one or more FetchResponses.
 Each FetchResponse contains the number of events that are pending delivery in the pending_num_requested field.
 If a client requests more events before the server finishes the last requested amount, the server appends the new amount to the current batch of events it still needs to fetch and deliver.
 For more information about the pull subscription behavior, see Pull Subscription and Flow Control.
 For more information about the fields in FetchRequest and FetchResponse, see the Pub/Sub API proto file.

-If there are pending requested events to deliver but no events are available in the event bus, the server sends an empty batch FetchResponse with the latest replay_id as a periodic keepalive message.
-The empty FetchResponse is sent within 270 seconds to indicate that the subscription is alive.
+If there are pending events to be sent to the client (pending_num_requested in FetchResponse is greater than zero) but no new events are available in the event bus, the server keeps the stream alive by sending keepalive messages within 270 seconds.
+The keepalive message is an empty batch FetchResponse with the latest replay_id.
 The returned replay_id can be the last event consumed in your client or an advanced position in the stream beyond the last consumed event.
 An advanced position in the stream is possible even if you didn’t receive events because the event bus combines streams from multiple orgs.
 No org-specific information or personally identifiable information is shared with other orgs.

 Platform events and change data capture events are retained in the event bus for 3 days.
 A client can subscribe at any position in the stream by providing a replay option in the first FetchRequest.
 Any subsequent FetchRequests with a new replay option are ignored.
 A client must call the Subscribe RPC again to restart the subscription at a new position in the stream.
 The replay option consists of a combination of replay_preset and replay_id values in the first FetchRequest received from a client.